kefranabg/bento-starter-docs/docs/setup/README.md

 - Go to `Side menu → Jobs` and you should see your first CircleCI job running
 - Now wait for all the jobs to finish

-Your last build (`deploy`) will fail and this is normal :sweat_smile: It's because of the deployment step (`npm run firebase:deploy:ci`).
+The last job (`deploy`) will fail and this is normal :sweat_smile: It's because of the deployment step (`npm run firebase:deploy:ci`).
 We need to authorize circle ci to deploy on our firebase hosting project.
 For this we just need to add a firebase token to circle ci :

 - Back to a terminal run the following command :